-The number of drones that are now available for under four figures which deliver the highest quality features in the market is now considerable.
+The number of drones that are now available for under four figures or less than $1000 which deliver the highest quality features in the market is now considerable.
 We have narrowed down the numerous choices to only the top 15 drones because we felt these summed up the best of what’s available to drone enthusiasts and business users who need the very best technology and have deep enough pockets to afford that.

 While it might have been possible to further narrow the field down to the Top 3 or the Best 5 Drones, the truth is that everyone wants something a little different.
 Some people are looking for a drone that offers the fastest speeds.
 Other people are mostly interested in producing awesome photography and don’t want to have to buy a GoPro to achieve that.
 Whatever the case may be, any of the drones given a short review in this buyer’s guide are suitable as a primary flying UAV for business or personal use.
 You can also choose top 10 drones under 500 and also get a copy of drones under $200